Tamacchi/Tamacchi-Hyperion-Remix/README.md

 https://github.com/Lupinixx/SlimeVR-Hyperion-BMI160-PCB

 I have originally contributed to the 804040 STL variants for the Lupinix PCB.
-If you would like to use those, please take the STL files from here instead.
+If you would like to use those, please take the STL files from here instead as there were many changes to fix the flaws of the original case design.
 (Non-aux version)